 There is no legal requirement to register cats.
 However, we recommend that cat owners have their animal desexed and microchipped.

-As a cat owner, you are responsible for ensuring your cat does not cause nuisance.
 You must provide adequate shelter, water, food and make sure the animal is healthy and has access to veterinary care if necessary.

 Stray cats or cat colonies